VaghelaRanjit/api_learning/README.md

 # API Learning App 🚀

-A Flutter application for learning and practicing API integration in Flutter.
+A Flutter application for learning and practicing API integration in Flutter with model and without model

 ## Features
 - Fetch API data